cvpr-17772/CroR-OSIR/README.md

 # CroR-OSIR: Cross-Rejective Open-Set SAR Image Registration
 # Introduction
-This GitHub project is for the rebuttal of CVPR-17772.
+This GitHub project is for the details of CVPR-17772.
 Due to space limitations, we have uploaded some additional experimental visualization results here.
 Thank you for your careful review!
 # Rejection Mechanism